daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A painter turned self taught full stack developer
-Attending Coding Dojo's Immersive Software Development bootcamp to be more efficient at learning new stacks and become an overall better developer.
+Attending Coding Dojo's Immersive Software Development bootcamp to become an overall better developer!
+Practicing the working remote work-flow and responsibilties with the move to virtual.
 I am passionate about personal growth and continued learning!

 #### Here you'll find a collection of projects and algorithm practice.
 I practice algorithms with JavaScript using prompts and sites such as CodeWars!